 Each day, I update our classroom schedule on a white board dedicated for this purpose.
-This posted schedule includes the day's learning targets, agenda, and homework.
-I also take time most days to explain outside-of-school assignments to students and to give them the opportunity to make notes in their planners.
-Usual homework in English Language Arts is quite straightforward; in support of the reading/writing workshop, students are expected to read three hours per week and write one hour per week outside of class.
+This posted schedule includes the day's agenda, learning target(s), and due dates.
+I also take time most days to clarify assignments, give reminders about task timelines and due dates, and provide the opportunity for students to make notes in their paper or digital planners.
 Typically, there is no homework for Creative Writing, unless a student falls behind on a project.
-In case you have questions, I put class-related information on this webpage, which I update daily.
+I put class-related information on this website, which I update daily.
 Student planners and binders may also have information about and/or handouts for assignments.

 About the Teacher